 An air fryer is on a totally different end of the cooking scale, so to speak.
 It uses incredibly hot air to circulate around the food and therefore cook it.
 A powerful fan is used to facilitate this.
 Air fryers were originally conceived to replace deep fat fryers, so browning and crisping food is one of the main features it has.
 At first we had bucket style air fryers that mimicked the deep fat fryers they were replacing, but we now have oven style air fryers too.

 The microwave and the air fryer are both very useful kitchen appliances in their own right, but when you are able to combine the two some kind of ‘magic’ starts to happen 🙂

 Why Would Someone Need an Air Fryer Microwave?

 As stated above, microwaves and air fryers offer a totally different style of cooking.
 By having a kitchen device that can fulfill both functions, you have something doubly useful.

-If the features of both the microwave and air fryer are needed regularly in your kitchen, the microwave air fryer would be the perfect combination for you.
+If the features of both the microwave and air fryer are needed regularly in your kitchen, the microwave air fryer could be the perfect oven combo for you.

 Are There any Downsides to an Air Fryer Microwave Combo?